top of page

 In response to the pandemic, Medicare is significantly expanding telehealth services.
 In 2022, the number of telehealth visits increased by over 63%, providing beneficiaries with more options to consult healthcare providers from the comfort of their homes.

-Beneficiaries should check if their primary care provider offers telehealth options and familiarize themselves with covered services.
-These services are particularly valuable for individuals with mobility challenges or those living in remote areas where access to healthcare is limited.
+Beneficiaries should check if their primary care provider offers telehealth options.
+Familiarizing themselves with covered services is essential.
+These services are particularly valuable for individuals with mobility challenges or those living in remote areas.
+Access to healthcare can be limited in these regions, making telehealth a key solution.

 Changes to Prescription Drug Coverage

-The structure of Medicare Part D is set to undergo important changes as well.
-A significant reform is the introduction of a monthly premium cap for prescription drug coverage, aimed at making medications more affordable.
-For example, the new plan may limit costs to around $35 per month for certain high-cost medications.
+Medicare Part D is set to undergo important changes as well.
+A significant reform is the introduction of a monthly premium cap for prescription drug coverage.
+This change aims at making medications more affordable.
+The new plan may limit costs to around $35 per month for certain high-cost medications.

-Reviewing your current drug plan is crucial since formularies may change, affecting the availability of your critical medications.
+Reviewing your current drug plan is crucial since formularies may change.
+This could affect the availability of your critical medications.
 Make sure to check the list of covered drugs and assess how these adjustments might influence your treatment.

 Modifications to Medicare Advantage Plans

-Medicare Advantage plans, which have become increasingly popular, are also expected to see enhancements.
-Beneficiaries might benefit from lower premiums and improved access to essential services like dental and vision care.
-In 2024, average monthly premiums for Medicare Advantage plans are projected to decrease by 10%, providing additional savings for beneficiaries.
+Medicare Advantage plans have become increasingly popular.
+These plans are expected to see enhancements.
+Beneficiaries might benefit from lower premiums and improved access to essential services.
+Services such as dental and vision care may be included.
+In 2024, average monthly premiums for Medicare Advantage plans are projected to decrease by 10%.
+This could provide additional savings for beneficiaries.

-During the Open Enrollment Period, take the time to compare various plans to ensure they align with your healthcare needs and budget.
-This step is vital as plan benefits can change annually.
+During the Open Enrollment Period, take the time to compare various plans.
+Ensure they align with your healthcare needs and budget.
+This step is vital, as plan benefits can change annually.

 Enhanced Focus on Preventative Care

-Medicare is placing a stronger emphasis on preventative care services to encourage early detection of health issues.
-Beneficiaries will find that many preventive services, such as screenings for diabetes and cancer, as well as vaccinations, will be covered without any copay.
+Medicare is placing a stronger emphasis on preventative care services.
+This focus aims to encourage early detection of health issues.
+Beneficiaries will find that many preventive services—such as screenings for diabetes and cancer—will be covered without any copay.

-By actively engaging in preventative care, beneficiaries can improve their overall health outcomes and potentially save on long-term healthcare costs.
+By actively engaging in preventative care, beneficiaries can improve their overall health outcomes.
+This could potentially lead to savings on long-term healthcare costs.
 Utilize these services to maintain and enhance your health actively.

 Preparing for These Changes